 In this form of attack, the attacker tries to impersonate someone from the organization, the higher authority, and then, tries to create an urgent situation and manipulate the victim to give out the details.

-E.g.: Suppose the attacker sends the email to the grade one employee impersonating as his/her boss asking for information.
+E.g.: Suppose the attacker sends an email to the grade one employee impersonating his/her boss asking for information.
 As the mail is from the high in command the employee without any further confirmation responds unknowingly to the attacker with the data, thus landing the employee into big trouble of falling victim to the spear-phishing attack.

 This is considered as one of the most dramatic attacks compared to all social engineering attacks.
 The attacker will try to create a false alarm by using a bombarding technique.
 The false alarm will scare the victim to spill out all the necessary information, which should have been kept private.

-E.g.: Suppose you get an Antivirus pop-up with a link, telling your computer is infected, and you need to install this software to remove the threat.
+E.g.: Suppose you get an Antivirus pop-up with a link, telling you your computer is infected, and you need to install this software to remove the threat.

-In this kind of attack, the victim is promised larger-than-life things, that gets the victim in awe of the bait.
-This acts as a bait for the attacker.
+In this kind of attack, the victim is promised larger-than-life things, that get the victim in awe of the bait.
+This acts as bait for the attacker.
 As soon as the victim takes a small wrong step, the game is over.
 Also in this attack, the attacker plants hardware intentionally that has malware in it.

 E.g.: Someone conspires to plant a Pen Drive with malware so that someone picks it up and uses it in its system.
 As soon as the victim plugs in the Pen Drive the malware gets transferred to his system and infects it.

-These are some of the major Social Engineering attacks that are done by the attacker, and that is the reason we suggest you have a security awareness training and education.
+These are some of the major Social Engineering attacks that are done by the attacker, and that is the reason we suggest you have security awareness training and education.
 Employers should also provide employees with security awareness training.
 There are security awareness and management software that help employers to assess and train employees in cybersecurity.

-Many auditors say that the organizations and systems with users who are unaware of basic system security are like “low-hanging fruit” and are the weaklings in the process.
+Many auditors say that organizations and systems with users who are unaware of basic system security are like “low-hanging fruit” and are weaklings in the process.
 Organizations can use a solution that will help their employees to be aware of information security.

-Top 10 things to keep in mind and be cyber aware.
+Top 10 Things to Keep in Mind and be Cyber Aware

 1. You should never click on unwanted, jazzy, and lucrative links, they may end up infecting you.